Vacation rentals in Siquijor

 As a tropical island, Siquijor remains hot and very humid year-round, with the possibility of rain at any time.
 You’ll see the lowest levels of rainfall from February to May, though always pack a waterproof layer just in case.
 Even during the rainy season, which is from October to December, you’re likely to still see a few hours of sunshine each day.

 Festivals celebrating Filipino culture take place throughout the year — including the Bugwas Festival, held the last week in August, which pays tribute to St. Augustine for a bountiful harvest and clean water.
 Siquijor is nicknamed Isla del Fuego due to the abundance of fireflies that make it their home, and locals celebrate these venerated insects with the Dilaab Festival, a day full of costumed street performances and dancing in October.

-What are the top things to do in Siquijor?
+Top things to do in Siquijor

 The butterfly sanctuary is one of the most beautiful sights to visit on the island, where their colors match the rainbow hues of the flowers that attract them.
 Located in the Cabilao village in the town of Larena, this educational conservation center is home to various species of native butterflies at every stage of life.